FreeCodeCampOKC/meet-and-greet/attendees.md

 freeCodeCamp Front End Development Certification + Strong Mathematics Background.
 I have done more than 10 projects in Reactjs, jQuery, and Java.
 Looking for a job as a software developer or business analyst.
 Here is my [portfolio](https://codepen.io/designbuildshipsoftware-the-decoder/full/BqbwGO/).

 ### Tim Watson
 23 year digital design and development veteran currently looking for my next opportunity.
-Former owner/creative director of [Visual Inventor] (https://www.flickr.com/photos/visualinventor).
+Former owner/creative director of [Visual Inventor](https://www.flickr.com/photos/visualinventor).
 My current [portfolio can be found here](http://wittmason.com) and my [CV is here](http://wittmason.com/curriculum-vitae).
 I'm looking forward to meeting you all.